Does checking your credit score lower it?

-But you may see an impact if someone else – like a lender or landlord – checks your report.
-Here’s more on how credit checks work, how they can affect your scores, and how you can stay on top of it all.
+But you may see an impact if someone else – like a lender or landlord – checks your credit report.

 |Soft inquiries are not used for credit applications.
-These inquiries don’t require your permission and they aren’t reported to the credit bureaus.
-As a result, they don’t affect your credit scores.||Hard inquiries are associated with applications for credit.
+These inquiries don’t require your permission and aren’t reported to the credit bureaus.
+As a result, they don’t affect your credit scores.||Hard inquiries are associated with credit applications.
 You must authorize a lender or another entity to conduct a hard inquiry.
-A hard credit pull is reported to the credit bureaus (i.e. Equifax, Experian and TransUnion) and it can show up on your credit reports.|
+A hard credit pull is reported to the credit bureaus (Equifax, Experian, and TransUnion) and can appear on your credit reports.|

 |Credit score impacts:|